matt-clarson/dotfiles/README.md

 #### Language Setup

-As mentioned above, this setup is for Typescript and Golang.
+As mentioned above, this setup is for Typescript, Rust, and Golang.
 It uses plugins that expect some language specific tools to be installed on the system.

 For Typescript: